Guide to a Perfect trip in Egypt!

 The next hall of the Police Museum illustrates the battles that took place in Ismailia in 1951 through many real photographs of the officers who participated in this battle, a number of paintings, and some of the weapons used in the battle.

-Although the displays of the Police Museum in the Saladin Citadel in Cairo are few, the museum is always worth a visit among the many attractions located in the citadel like the Mosque of Mohamed Ali, the Military Museum, and the Gawhara Palace Museum.
+Although the displays of the Police Museum in the Saladin Citadel in Cairo are not as massive as some other museums, the museum is always worth a visit, especially since it is so close to other amazing sights insight Saladin's Citadel such as the Mosque of Mohamed Ali, the Military Museum, and the Gawhara Palace Museum.

 BY BUS: Bus numbers 174 and 173 stop at Midan Salah ad-Din, in front of the Citadel